Philio/GoMySQL/README.markdown

 **MySQL.Query(sql string)**

 Perform an SQL query, as of 0.1.1 supports multiple statements.
-Returns a MySQLResult object on success or nil on failure, data contained within result object varies depending on query type.
+Returns a MySQLResult object and os.Error, data contained within result object varies depending on query type.
 If query contains multiple statements then the first result set is returned.

 Example: